jcs-instructor/mobtimer/current-flow.md

 - if join mob, store or retrieve from serverWebSocket arrays =>
 - modify mobtimer based on request =>
 - RoomManager.broadcastToMob(mobTimer, parsedRequest.action) // or if echo or error, just send to requester =>
-- for each socket for this mob: serverWebsocket.sendMessage( {action, mobtimer.state})
+- for each socket for this mob: serverWebsocket.sendToServer( {action, mobtimer.state})
 ```

 # Client receives